Spread the love

 Argus hide front

-The front of the Argus hide
+The front of the Takala BOS

 As its name suggests, this hide was built to allow BRL guests a chance to see the Great Argus.
 This magnificent bird is often heard by birders visiting the lowland rainforests within Malaysia.
 However, these birds are exceptionally shy, and to actually see one is a challenge.